checkout process

 Order confirmation page

-An order confirmation page is like a receipt, assuring your customers that you’ve received their order and allowing them to verify the details of the order.
+An order confirmation page is like a receipt.
+It assures your customers that you’ve received their order and allows them to verify the order details.

 It can include: